A Brief History of Costa Rica for Context

 Costa Rica’s Coffee Industry Takes Root

-The Spanish were so desirous of gold that their shortsightedness allowed them to overlook the value of Costa Rica’s other natural resources which included fertile volcanic soil along the Mesta Plateau.
+The Spanish were so desirous of gold that their shortsightedness allowed them to overlook the value of Costa Rica’s other natural resources which included fertile volcanic soil along the Meseta Plateau.
 Its soil and location is ideally suited for planting the best coffee in the world.

 Another reason Spain lost interested in Cost Rica is that there wasn’t a large indigenous population to exploit.
 This resulted in a constant labor shortage and farming is labor intensive.